 ESP8266 UART Pins

-- UART1 (TXD1 pin), on the other hand, features only data transmit signal, so it is usually used for printing logs.
+- UART1 (TXD1 pin) only features a data transmit signal and is typically used for printing logs.

 ESP8266 PWM Pins

 All of the ESP8266’s GPIO pins, from GPIO0 to GPIO15, can be programmed to generate pulse width modulated (PWM) outputs.